sethadam1/essential-mac-apps/README.md

 OpenAI's revolutionary AI assistant that can help with writing, coding, analysis, and creative tasks through natural conversation, now available as a native Mac app.

 ### [Fmail3](https://fmail3.com/)
-A modern, privacy-focused email client designed for Mac that offers a clean interface, powerful search capabilities, and advanced email management features.## W eb & Browsing
+A modern, privacy-focused email client designed for Mac that offers a clean interface, powerful search capabilities, and advanced email management features.

+---

+## Web & Browsing

 Enhanced web browsing experience with privacy and productivity features.